tauri-apps/tauri-docs/docs/guides/08-debugging/vs-code.md

 # Debugging in VS Code

-This guide describes how to setup debugging in VS Code for the [Core Process in Tauri applications](../architecture/process-model#the-core-process).
+This guide describes how to setup debugging in VS Code for the [Core Process in Tauri applications].

 ## Setup